-Ask the Wizard: Slots - Progressive Slots
+Slots - Progressive Slots

-Do casinos have the right to change minor prize odds on multi-casino progressive linked games such as megabucks or wheel of fortune or are the odds set the same for all casinos.
-The prizes I’m refering to are the bar, double bar Tripple bar hits.
-Also do the video poker games such as triply play poker the same odds for all casinos or does each casino have the right to vary their own odds for the game.
+Do casinos have the right to change minor prize odds on multi-casino progressive-linked games, such as Megabucks or Wheel of Fortune, or are the odds set the same for all casinos.
+The prizes I'm referring to are the bar, double bar, and triple bar hits.
+Also do the video poker games such as triple play poker have the same odds for all casinos or does each casino have the right to vary their own odds for the game.

-— James from Cherry Hill
+James from Cherry Hill

 I know this will be almost impossible for you to figure out, but I’m curious to know approximately how many people play Cash Splash on a daily basis and some idea of the odds against me.
 I am especially curious to know if online progressive slots offer better chances of hitting that jackpot than land-based progressives.

-— Donna from Los Angeles, California
+Donna from Los Angeles, California

-You’re right, it is impossible for me to know without Microgaming giving me the details on how their reels are weighted.
-I have asked some of the major software companies for such information but thus far nobody has volunteered anything.
-However I can tell you that the average payback for all slots at the Golden Palace for the month of March 2000 was 95.67%.
-This information is available at the
+You're right, it is impossible for me to know without Microgaming giving me the details on how their reels are weighted.
+I have asked some of the major software companies for such information, but thus far nobody has volunteered anything.
+However, I can tell you that the average payback for all slots at the Golden Palace for the month of March 2000 was 95.67%.
+This information is available at the Golden Palace web site, click on the Price Waterhouse Coopers monthly payout review.

 I just have a couple more questions for you and then I wont bug you again for a really long time.
 Promise. : 0 ).
 What the jackpot would have to be on a 8/5 20 nickel game for it to be a 100% game, keeping in mind that it takes 20 nickels to be eligible for the jackpot?
 What about the same machine on a 7/5 game?
-And finally, what would it have to be on an 8/5 quarter machine that requires 8 coins to be eligible for the jackpot.
+And finally, what would it have to be on an 8/5 quarter machine that requires eight coins to be eligible for the jackpot.
 I would also like to take this opportunity to thank you for your sage advice.
 It has made gambling a lot more enjoyable!

-— Vladimir
+Vladimir

-You’re welcome!
-In an 8/5 game the jackpot would have to reach 37,704 coins to reach 100%, assuming you have to play 20 coins to win it.
-Assuming only 8 coins the meter would have to reach 15,082 coins.
-On a 7/5 machine and 20 coins required the meter would have to reach 46,956 coins.
-These figures assume you are playing the proper strategy for these paytables with a per coin payoff for a royal flush of 800.
+You're welcome!
+In an 8/5 game, the jackpot would have to reach 37,704 coins to reach 100%, assuming you have to play 20 coins to win it.
+Assuming only 8 coins, the meter would have to reach 15,082 coins.
+On a 7/5 machine and 20 coins required the meter would have to reach, 46,956 coins.
+These figures assume you are playing the proper strategy for these pay tables with a per coin payoff for a royal flush of 800.
 As the jackpot grows some strategy adjustments are called for to more aggressively try for the royal.
 These adjustments were not calculated in this answer.
-It doesn’t make any difference what the coinage is.
+It doesn't make any difference what the coinage is.

 Concerning the Cash Splash progressive slot game played on Microgaming sites...
 Is the jackpot paid by all participating casinos?
 If so, does each casino have the same payout percentage set for these machines or is it set by each casino individually?
-What about mid level payouts on these Cash Splash machines?
+What about mid-level payouts on these Cash Splash machines?
 Thank you very much.

-— Helen from Memphis, U.S.
+Helen from Memphis, U.S.

 I would assume that the odds are the same at all Microgaming casinos.
 All casinos probably contribute money to the same account from which the jackpot is paid.
-This way the individual casino from which the jackpot was hit does not have to reach into their own pocket when somebody wins.
-Mid level payouts are probably paid by the casino itself.
+This way, the individual casino from which the jackpot was hit does not have to reach into their own pocket when somebody wins.
+Mid-level payouts are probably paid by the casino itself.

 When a local gaming authority sets a minimum payout for slots does that minimum apply to each individual machine or a casino average payout?
 I know some games are set from the manufacturer higher than other and some lower.
-For example if the minimum is lets say 87% can one machine be set to 60% and another set to 120% for and average of 90% thus exceeding the minimum or does each machine must pay atlease 87%.
+For example, if the minimum is 87%, then can one machine be set to 60% and another set to 120% for and average of 90% thus exceeding the minimum, or does each machine must pay at least 87%.

-— Jim from U.S.
+Jim from U.S.

 The minimum applies to every machine.
 Someone with the Gaming Control Board in Carson City, Nevada, told me that every machine in the state must meet minimum payback percentages.
 The only exception, he said, are on some antique machines in Virginia City.

-Your site is definitely the best one I’ve ever seen regarding gambling, and I commend you for providing some light and truth in a seemingly endless sea of "winning gambling strategies, tips & tricks."
+Your site is definitely the best one I've ever seen regarding gambling, and I commend you for providing some light and truth in a seemingly endless sea of "winning gambling strategies, tips & tricks."
 My question is this.
-I’m no slot player, but obviously when a progressive jackpot reaches a certain point, the edge would shift from the house to the player.
-I was wondering if there are any ’groups’ or ’clubs’ that go out into the casinos when this happens, (virtually) monopolize the machines, capitalize on the opportunity, and split the winnings?
-I have never heard of any, but they’ve got to be out there.
+I'm no slot player, but obviously when a progressive jackpot reaches a certain point, the edge would shift from the house to the player.
+I was wondering if there are any "groups" or "clubs" that go out into the casinos when this happens, (virtually) monopolize the machines, capitalize on the opportunity, and split the winnings?
+I have never heard of any, but they've got to be out there.

-— Bryan from Palmdale, USA
+Bryan from Palmdale, USA

 Thanks for the kind words.
-I have never heard of teams of slot players doing this.
-However this is very common with progressive video poker players.
-There are many teams of these professional players who routinely check the meters and when they find one high enough they call their teammates in an attempt to monopolize the machines until somebody hits the jackpot.
-The problem with slots is that it is not clear to the player what the odds are of hitting the jackpot so it is not obvious what the jackpot size has to reach for the machine to become profitable.
-Plus it probably rarely happens that a meter gets high enough to overcome the house edge.
+I have barely heard of teams of slot players doing this.
+However, this is very common with progressive video poker players.
+There are teams of these professional players who routinely check the meters and when they find one high enough they call their teammates in an attempt to monopolize the machines until somebody hits the jackpot.

-In your Slot Machine Advice you indicate to play machines with variable states that are in a high state or progressive machines with the meter high.
+In your slot machine advice, you indicate to play machines with variable states that are in a high state or progressive machines with the meter high.
 Could you please explain?
 How do you know a machine is in a high state?

-— Ken from Naperville, Illinois
+Ken from Naperville, Illinois

-For variable-state slots you have to know what the positive point is for that model of machine.
-For example on the Piggy Bankin’ slot machine I think it becomes positive when there are about 40 credits in the bank.
+For variable-state slots, you have to know what the positive point is for that model of machine.
+For example, on the Piggy Bankin' slot machine, I think it becomes positive when there are about 40 credits in the bank.
 At that point the player is supposed to play one coin at a time until the bank is hit.
 The book Robbing the One-Armed Bandits by Charles Lund (1999) covers specific positive points for various machines, however many of the machines covered in that book are now hard to find.
-It is not true that my "Slot Machine Advice" says to play machines with a high progressive meter.
-That text is actually in a section called "Systems don’t work".
-As for how to determine when a progressive jackpot is unusually high, you’ll either have to observe it over a long period of time or find someone who has done the same.
-For example

-SlotCharts.com keeps data on progressive slots at online casinos.
-But even when a progressive slot is unusually high, it’s impossible to know at what point it becomes high enough to be a positive-expectation game without knowing how the probabilities on the machine are programmed.
+As for how to determine when a progressive jackpot is unusually high, you'll either have to observe it over a long period of time or find someone who has done the same.
+For example, SlotCharts.com keeps data on progressive slots at online casinos.
+But even when a progressive slot is unusually high, it's impossible to know at what point it becomes high enough to be a positive-expectation game without knowing how the probabilities on the machine are programmed.
+In my section Deconstructing Megabucks I attempt to figure out when the jackpot is large enough to have a player advantage.

 Is there some way of telling when a progressive slot has reached a level where the house edge is zero?
 For example, what would the Major Millions jackpot have to be?